 The Bible teaches that parents have the primary responsibility to nurture the faith of their children.
 Parent/Child Dedication is an opportunity for parents to publically present their children to the Lord and commit to be godly parents.
 By dedicating your child, our church is committing to do all we can to support and encourage you in your role.

 Parents are encouraged to dedicate children of any age.
 Dedications are not only for babies.

 Parent/Child Dedications are planned three times a year during our Sunday worship celebrations.
 A private dedication can be arranged if you should desire one.

-If you are interested in participating in our next Parent/Child Dedication, watch the PV Happenings for the dates of upcoming Dedication Sundays or call the office, 452.5518.
+If you are interested in participating in our next Parent/Child Dedication, watch the PV Happenings and announcements for the dates of upcoming Dedication Sundays or call the office, 452.5518.
 Please plan to attend the preparation meeting held before the Dedication date that you choose.
-Prior to the event, the church office will need a picture of your child and, if you desire, a scripture verse of your choice for the ceremony.
+Prior to the event, the church office will need a picture of your child and, if you desire, a scripture verse of your choice.

 Is financial help available?

 Pleasant Valley Church does have what is called a Benevolence Fund.
 This fund is made up of money that has been given by the church family specifically to help others in the church family who are in financial need.
 We are at times able to assist community members as well.
 Each circumstance is looked at individually.